How to get your child’s sleep back on track after the summer holiday break

 - Start thinking about your child’s bedtime 1 hour before you want them to be asleep.

-- Put toys away and settle down for a cuddle, a snack and story on the sofa.
+- Put toys away and settle down for a cuddle and story on the sofa.

 - ALL screens should be off 1 hour before sleep; this includes phones, tablets and computers as blue light can interfere with the production of melatonin.